zevv/nimz3/README.md

 # Nim Z3

-First try for a Nim binding for the [Z3 theorem prover](https://github.com/Z3Prover/z3)
+Early stage/alpha Nim binding for the [Z3 theorem prover](https://github.com/Z3Prover/z3)

-Most of Z3 is still missing, but basic boolean and integer solving is working.
+This is still a work in progress and a lot of Z3 is still missing, but the most important basics are available:

+* integer and boolean solving
+* optimization
+* simplification

 The API uses template magic to hide Z3 contexts and allows normal Nim syntax for defining Z3 model assertions.

 Example: